-Antifreeze poisoning in cats: protecting your cat against a dangerous substance
+Antifreeze poisoning in cats: how to protect your cat 2 min read

 As the frosts begin to settle over our pavements and cars, we use many tools and chemicals to get rid of it.
 One of those chemicals is antifreeze – a product you should use with care if you have a pet, especially if your pet is a cat.